U8NWXD/oppia-wiki/End-to-End-Tests.md

 ![Name of video for test gets printed out above test](https://user-images.githubusercontent.com/52176783/118647333-486cf180-b7f2-11eb-999b-9edbbb89b5a7.png)

-Note that no videos will be generated on Circle CI due to memory issues when running the video recorder.
+Note that no videos will be generated on CircleCI due to memory issues when running the video recorder.
 Further, videos are disabled on GitHub Actions where the `VIDEO_RECORDING_IS_ENABLED` environment variable is set to `0`.

 Only videos of failing tests will be saved.
 You can have videos of all tests be saved by enabling `ALL_VIDEOS` in `protractor.conf.js`.